Best Cordless Circular Saw Review 2020: Construction & Carpentry

 This motor produces 3,700 RPM, allowing the tool to cut and rip fast through lumber.
 The saw will cut 2 times material at 45 degrees.
 It weighs just 6.9 pounds, making it extremely lightweight – which, together with the ergonomic, compact design, helps reduce operator fatigue.

 The ergonomic design offers improved tool balance and reduced elevated weight for better control.
-Its heavy gauge, precision machined base allows for smooth, accurate cuts whilst adding durability.
+Its heavy gauge, the precision machined base allows for smooth, accurate cuts whilst adding durability.

 Bonus Feature: Circular Saw Kit